regimazone/orgmastra/examples/basics/scorers/hallucination/README.md

 ## Overview

-The Hallucination metric evaluates whether responses contain information not supported by the provided context.
-It evaluates:
+The Hallucination Scorer evaluates whether responses contain information not supported by the provided context.
+It analyzes responses to detect:

-- Whether the response adds unsupported information
+- Whether the response adds unsupported or fabricated information
 - How accurately the context information is used
-- The degree of factual deviation from the context
+- The degree of factual deviation from the provided context
+- Claims that contradict or go beyond the available context

 ## Example Structure

 The example includes three scenarios:

-1. No Hallucination: Testing iPhone release details
+1. **No Hallucination**: Testing iPhone release details where the response accurately reflects the context
-2. Mixed Hallucination: Testing Star Wars movie facts
+2. **Mixed Hallucination**: Testing Star Wars movie facts where some information is correct and some is fabricated
-3. High Hallucination: Testing scientific concepts
+3. **Complete Hallucination**: Testing Wright brothers flight details where the response contains entirely incorrect information

 Each scenario demonstrates:

-- Setting up the metric with context
+- Setting up the scorer with the language model
-- Generating a response to evaluate
+- Providing context arrays as the source of truth
-- Measuring hallucination levels
+- Running hallucination detection analysis
-- Interpreting the results with detailed reasoning
+- Interpreting the results with detailed reasoning about detected hallucinations

 ## Expected Output

 The example will output:

-- The context and query for each scenario
+- The provided context, input query, and response for each scenario
-- The generated response
-- The metric score (0-1)
+- The scorer result with:
+  - Score (0-1, where 1 indicates high hallucination and 0 indicates no hallucination)
-- Detailed reasoning for the score
+  - Detailed reasoning explaining which parts of the response are supported or unsupported by context

 ## Key Components

-- `HallucinationMetric`: The main metric class for evaluating hallucination
+- `createHallucinationScorer`: Function that creates the hallucination scorer instance
-- Configuration options:
+- Scorer configuration:
+  - `model`: The language model to use for evaluation (e.g., OpenAI GPT-4)
+- `scorer.run()`: Method to evaluate input/output pairs for hallucinations
+  - Takes `{ input, output, additionalContext }` where:
-  - `context`: Array of context strings
+    - `input`: Array of chat messages (e.g., `[{ role: 'user', content: 'question' }]`)
-  - `scale`: Scale factor for the final score (default: 1)
+    - `output`: Response object (e.g., `{ role: 'assistant', text: 'response' }`)
+    - `additionalContext`: Object with `context` array containing the source material
+  - Returns `{ score, reason }` with numerical score and detailed explanation